 Project planning will largely determine the success or failure of the entire software development initiative, be it in-house or outsourced software development.

-The approach to project planning depends strongly on the chosen software development model.
-Scroll down to see how to plan your software development project in line with the adopted model and how this model affects the project planning process.
+ScienceSoft’s 33-year experience in software development shows that the approach to project planning strongly depends on the chosen software development model.
+Scroll down to see how we plan a software development project in line with the adopted model and how this model affects the project planning process.

 Planning in Agile models

-In Scrum, software projects are organized in sprints, each lasting 1-4 weeks and aimed at delivering a piece of functionality that addresses a user story.
+In Scrum, ScienceSoft organizes software projects in sprints, each lasting 1-4 weeks and aimed at delivering a piece of functionality that addresses a user story.
 User stories are usually the descriptions of features from a user’s perspective or descriptions of actions that a user would like to make (e.g., upload a photo, cut a video, add data to a database).

 Planning participants: A project owner, a project manager, business analysts, a test manager, development and testing teams.

-Planning specifics: In Scrum, a detailed plan is needed only for one upcoming sprint.
-The scope of work for a sprint is taken from the backlog, which comprises all the ideas about the functionality for the developed solution.
+Planning specifics: In Scrum, we prepare a detailed plan only for one upcoming sprint.
+We take the scope of work for a sprint from the backlog, which comprises all the ideas about the functionality for the developed solution.

 Then, at the beginning of a sprint, planning participants set up a planning meeting to agree on the goal of the new sprint.
 They discuss the detailed scope of work for the sprint and determine the required efforts and the expected timeframes.
-Optionally, business analysts can be involved to help translate high-level business requirements into the requirements for the development and testing teams.
+At ScienceSoft, in some cases we involve business analysts to help translate high-level business requirements into the requirements for the development and testing teams.

 Extreme programming (XP)